 Every school district in Kansas is governed by a locally-elected board of education.
 In fact, school board members as a whole comprise the largest body of elected officials in our country.
 The qualifications for effective service as a board member are many, even though the actual legal requirements are few!

-School board members must be registered voters in the school district and cannot be an employee of the board on which they are a member.
+School board members must eligible to vote in the school district and cannot be an employee of the board on which they are a member.
 If board members are elected from certain areas of the district rather than at-large, they must live in the area of the district from which they are seeking office.
 School board members serve staggered four-year terms, so the entire board is not up for election at the same time.

 School board elections are held the first Tuesday in November of each odd-numbered year.
 A primary election must be conducted if more than three people file for the same school board position.
 Newly elected board members take office the second Monday in January following the election.